jufab/graphql-grpc-helidon/README.md

 ### Maven

-Helidon SE offered a maven dependency to deploy gRPC server.
+Helidon SE offers a maven dependency to deploy gRPC server.

 [_More information about this integration in the documentation_](https://helidon.io/docs/latest/#/se/grpc/01_introduction)